mrgswift/laravel-encryptenv/README.md

     ...
 ];
 ```
-In the above example the the use of the secEnv helper function in the host, username, and password values indicates that
+In the above example, the the use of the secEnv helper function in the host, username, and password values indicates that
-the secEnv function should be used to retrieve the values of each of these keys to check if the value in your .env or
+the secEnv function should be used to retrieve the values of each of these keys, checking if the value in your .env or
 custom config file should be decrypted.
-In the case of 'host', the value of MAIL_HOST in your custom config/.env file
+In the case of 'host', the value of MAIL_HOST in your environment file
 will be checked for an encrypted value.
 If it is encrypted, the value will be decrypted to be readable by Laravel's
 Config class.
-If it cannot find a encrypted value, it will assign the fallback value (smtp.somehost.com in the example).
+If it cannot find an encrypted value, it will assign the fallback value (smtp.somehost.com in the example).
-Just like the env() helper function, the fallback value for secEnv is optional, as seen in the example usage for username
+Just like the env() helper function, the fallback value for secEnv is optional.
-and password

 #### 3. Be sure the correct custom config file (if any) is defined in `config/encryptenv.php`

 By default this package overwrites your .env file if `custom_config_file` is not defined/blank.
 If you don't want
-to use .env to store your configuration, define a filename for `custom_config_file`.
+to use .env to store your environment variables, define a filename for `custom_config_file`.
 This file must reside in your
 Laravel config path, and the file must contain an array with the keys and values of your configuration (like all other
 Laravel config files).

 _**Comments at the top of your custom configuration file**_

 If you use a custom configuration file and wish to preserve a comment block at the top of the file, you must use the
-opening doc block convention /** instead of a normal opening comment /*.
+opening doc block convention /\** instead of a normal opening comment /*.
 This tells the encryption sequence to preserve your comment block at the top of the file.

 Example: